boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

    To broadcast a signed operation to Tezos nodes in the network; injection is performed by a Tezos node.
 *  **KT1 address**:
    The address of a smart contract account, which always starts with 'KT1'.
 The KT1 address is derived from the operation hash of the contract's originating operation.
+*  **memory pool**:
+   A node's mechanism for storing unconfirmed operations.
+*  **minimal operation fee**:
+   Tezos bakers by default require a _minimal operatin fee_ to propagate and include operations into a block.
+This minimal fee is not set at the protocol level but rather in the configuration of the node and the baker.
+Bakers may set their own minimal fee requirements that differ from the default.
+For more information see the [developer documentation](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html).
 *  **mutez**:
    The smallest denomination of Tez.
 1 Tez is equal to 1 million mutez.
 *  **nanotez**: